TokenChingy/pytasking/README.md

 #### `get_proc(p_id)`

+If you want to retrieve the underlying process, you can use this method and provide the process id to get it.

 #### `get_procs()`

+This will return all the process ids as a list, you can use this method in conjunction with `get_process(p_id)`.

 #### `start()`

+## Known Issues

+### Recursive spawning

-There maybe situations where you cannot spawn a task in a task, process in a process, task in a process, or a process in a task – these will be the edge cases.
+There maybe situations where you cannot spawn a task in a task, process in a process, task in a process, or a process in a task.
+I'll need to investigate further.

+### Pipe/Queue corruption

 If you decide to delete a process be wary, if the process was in the middle of accessing a Queue or Pipe, that Queue or Pipe will be liable to corruption and will not be usable again.